There Are So Many Ways To Get Involved at Saint Mark

 Our signature mission project is Marvin's Kids, a ministry that provides Christmas gifts for poor children in Oconee County.
 Parents are able to "shop" for their children, selecting toys that have been purchased by our Saint Mark disciples.
 However, this ministry reaches beyond the Christmas holiday season, providing other kinds of services as needed.

 Another signature Saint Mark ministry is Special Friends, an outreach for local special needs children and their siblings.
-The main event is a day camp offered for three days in the summer.
-Youth and adult volunteers serve 50 children, providing summer camp activities.
+Beginning this year, 2021, there will be monthly Special Friends events.

 Each year, Saint Mark participates in the Rise Against Hunger program where an interfaith collection of people gathers together to package nutritious food that is shipped to feed starving children around the world.